 But, the rules given for individual conduct are quite as much moral as those given for the Church.
 They nevertheless do not form a code.
 Sometimes there are rules and relations exact and positive; sometimes, principles; a code, never.
-If we read, for example, &#8220;Whosoever shall smite thee on thy right cheek, turn to him the other also,&#8221; this directs us personally and profoundly.
+If we read, for example, "Whosoever shall smite thee on thy right cheek, turn to him the other also," this directs us personally and profoundly.
 The Lord, notwithstanding, did not do this: He answered peaceably.
 There is not a code which, by literal directions, decides every case which presents itself.
 Does then the word of God not furnish us with sufficient directions for practical walk?
 It is sufficient for salvation to believe that Jesus is the Christ; at all events, the one who believes that Jesus is the Christ is born of God.

-Finally, the truth of the matter is this: &#8220;When thine eye is single, *thy* whole body also is full of light. &#8230; If thy whole body therefore be full of light, having no part dark, the whole shall be full of light, as when the bright shining of a candle doth give thee light,&#8221; @Luke 11:34 - 36.
+Finally, the truth of the matter is this: "When thine eye is single, *thy* whole body also is full of light ... .
+If thy whole body therefore be full of light, having no part dark, the whole shall be full of light, as when the bright shining of a candle doth give thee light," @Luke 11: 34-36.
 It is not the will of God that it should be otherwise.
 Now there is not in the Bible anything save what is necessary, when the case to which it applies presents itself.
 Man lives by every word that proceeds out of the mouth of God; and, if the word of God is not

 {71}

-sufficient for every circumstance, and on every occasion, man, deprived of the wisdom of God, will stray in the desert wastes into which Satan and his own will will have led him.<h3>*Chapter 4
+sufficient for every circumstances, and on every occasion, man, deprived of the wisdom of God, will stray in the desert wastes into which Satan and his own will will have led him.

-On the Administration of the Church.*</h3>
+CHAPTER 4 -- ON THE ADMINISTRATION OF THE CHURCH

 As to what concerns the administration of the Church, the great principles which are found in the word of God are the following.

-For the calling, and for the spiritual wants of this Church, God has given certain gifts which act for the increase and the union of the body at all times. *Forms* have *no place whatever.
+For the calling, and for the spiritual wants of this Church, God has given certain gifts which act for the increase and the union of the body at all times. *Forms have no place whatever.
 Order* is always morally the will of God; now the word provides for it where it is needed (@1 Corinthians 14; @Romans 12; @1 Peter 4.)
 Through the corruption of man, the Church may be found in a state of dilapidation; but, if this be so, the word of God suffices in this case also to the spiritual man, to enable him to judge of it and to direct him in the circumstances in which he finds himself.

 This is what our opponents deny.
 They say that at the beginning God gave rules and forms needful for the walk of the Church, but that these forms do not concern us.